 Population is growing in Riverside County.
 Without action, traffic congestion will also continue to grow.
 The highways in Riverside County were built decades ago, in some cases severing communities and impacting local traffic circulation.
 Additionally, Riverside County has an incomplete highway network that does not adequately serve our residents or economy.
-The Traffic Relief Plan will improve traffic flow by building new infrastructure and using technology to improve efficiency of how the transportation system operates.
-Investments will include:
+The Traffic Relief Plan seeks to improve traffic flow by building new infrastructure and using technology to improve efficiency of how the transportation system operates.
+Projects may include but will not be limited to:

-I-15 Corridor/Corona, Temescal Valley, Lake Elsinore, Wildomar, Murrieta, Temecula
+I-15 Corridor/Corona, Eastvale, Norco, Temescal Valley, Lake Elsinore, Wildomar, Murrieta, Temecula

-- Add Express Lanes in each direction on I-15 between Cajalco Road in Corona and State Route 74 - Add at least one lane in each direction on I-15 between State Route 74 to the San Diego County Line - Construct auxiliary lanes on I-15 in Corona
+- Add Express Lanes in each direction on I-15 between Cajalco Road in Corona and State Route 74 - Add at least one lane in each direction on I-15 between State Route 74 to the San Diego County line - Construct auxiliary lanes on I-15 in Corona

-- Construct the final phase of the French Valley Parkway interchange at I-15 in Temecula, which includes: - o Widening ramps at Winchester Road - o Constructing on and off ramps to I-15 from French Valley Parkway and a bridge over I-15 - o Constructing the French Valley Parkway from Jefferson Avenue to Ynez Road - o Adding of collector/distributor lanes for southbound I-15 from I-215 to Winchester Road - Reconstruct interchanges at: - o Nichols Road in Lake Elsinore - o Central Avenue (State Route 74) in Lake Elsinore - o Wildomar Trail (formerly Baxter Road) in Wildomar - o Bundy Canyon Road in Wildomar - Construct a new interchange on I-15 at: - o Campbell Ranch Road and Temescal Canyon Road in Temescal Valley - o Franklin Street in Lake Elsinore
+- Construct the final phase of the French Valley Parkway interchange at I-15 in the Temecula and Murrieta area, which includes:

+- o Widening ramps at Winchester Road

+- o Constructing on and off ramps to I-15 from French Valley Parkway and a bridge over I-15

+- o Constructing the French Valley Parkway from Jefferson Avenue to Ynez Road

+- Adding collector/distributor lanes for southbound I-15 from I-215 to Winchester Road

+- Reconstruct interchanges at:

+- o Cantu-Galleano Ranch Road in Eastvale

+- o Sixth Street in Norco

+- o Nichols Road in Lake Elsinore

+- o Central Avenue (State Route 74) in Lake Elsinore

+- o Wildomar Trail (formerly Baxter Road) in Wildomar

+- o Bundy Canyon Road in Wildomar

+- Construct a new interchange on I-15 at:

+- o Campbell Ranch Road/Temescal Canyon Road in Temescal Valley

+- o Franklin Street in Lake Elsinore

-I-215 Corridor/Riverside, Moreno Valley, Perris
+I-215 Corridor/Riverside, Moreno Valley, Perris, Murrieta, and Menifee

-- Add at least one lane in each direction between State Route 60 and Van Buren Boulevard - Construct new interchanges (on and off ramps) on I-215 at: - o Keller Road in Murrieta - o Garbani Road in Menifee - Reconstruct interchange at Harley Knox Boulevard in Moreno Valley
+- Add at least one lane in each direction between State Route 60 and Van Buren Boulevard

+- Construct auxiliary lanes on I-215 between Moreno Valley and Murrieta

+- Construct new interchanges (on and off ramps) on I-215 at:

+- o Keller Road in Murrieta

+- o Garbani Road in Menifee

+- o Columbia Avenue in Riverside

+- o Center Street near Riverside